 Mr Johnson reiterated his election manifesto promise to encourage a new market in long-term fixed-rate mortgages and indicated that the plan would help to create two million new homeowners in the UK, but did not offer significant information as to how this would be carried out.

-In his speech, he said the Tory party needed to “fix our broken housing market” by helping young people who struggle with deposits get their foot on the property ladder.
+In his speech, he said the Tory party needed to “fix our broken housing market” by working with leading experts to help young people who struggle with deposits get their foot on the property ladder.

 But added that: “These reforms will take time and they are not enough on their own”.